Introduction to Agents in Artificial Intelligence

 Mapping of Percept Sequences to Actions

-When it is known that the action of agent depends completely on the perceptual history – the percept sequence, then the agent can be described by using a mapping.
+When it is known that the agent’s action depends entirely on the perceptual history – the percept sequence, then the agent can be described using a mapping.
 Mapping is a list that maps the percept sequence to the action.
 When we specify which action an agent should take corresponding to the given percept sequence, we specify the design for an ideal agent.

 Autonomy

-The behaviour of an agent depends on its own experience as well as the built-in knowledge of the agent instilled by the agent designer.
-A system is autonomous if it takes actions according to its experience.
+The behavior of an agent depends on its own experience as well as the built-in knowledge of the agent instilled by the agent designer.
+A system is autonomous if it takes actions according to its expertise.
 So for the initial phase, as it does not have any experience, it is good to provide built-in knowledge.
 The agent learns then through evolution.
-A truly autonomous intelligent agent should be able to operate successfully in a wide variety of environments if given sufficient time to adapt.
+A genuinely autonomous intelligent agent should be able to operate successfully in various environments if given sufficient time to adapt.

 Types of Agents in Artificial Intelligence